Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 The following countries will eventually come into scope:
 - BALKFM: Croatia, Slovenia
+- LEVAFM: Syria, Lebanon, Palestine
 - HAYKFM: Assyria

+**Notes:
+- Zionism, Pan-Arab, & Iranian flavor are OUT OF SCOPE for this mod

 ####---------- Mod Structure and Organization ----------####